nodejs/node/doc/api/fs.md

 retried to write the remaining data, whereas `fs.writeFile()` will retry until the data is entirely written (or an error occurs).

-Since the implications of this are a common source of confusion, note that in the file descriptor case the file is not replaced!
+The implications of this are a common source of confusion.
+In the file descriptor case, the file is not replaced!
 The data is not necessarily written to the beginning of the file, and the file's original data may remain before and/or after the newly written data.